 On November 27, NSTAR filed a notice of cancellation of the Design and Engineering Agreement ("D&E Agreement") between NSTAR and Essential Power Newington (designated as service agreement IA-NSTAR-34).
-The D&E Agreement set forth the terms and conditions under which NSTAR undertook certain design and engineering activities on its transmission system71 in connection with Essential Power Newington's FCA11 New Capacity Qualification Determination Notification.
-With the work completed, the
+The D&E Agreement set forth the terms and conditions under which NSTAR undertook certain design and engineering activities on its transmission system65 in connection with Essential Power Newington's FCA11 New Capacity Qualification Determination Notification.
+With the work completed, the D&E Agreement is now terminated.
+A November 27, 2017 effective date was requested.
+Comments, if any, on this filing were due on or before December 18; none were filed.
+This matter is pending before the FERC.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-71 Specifically, NSTAR has agreed to make changes to the Zone 2 timer on both primary (P1) and backup (P2) relays at its Mystic Substation that are associated with NSTAR Line 423-515.
+65 Specifically, NSTAR has agreed to make changes to the Zone 2 timer on both primary (P1) and backup (P2) relays at its Mystic Substation that are associated with NSTAR Line 423-515.